 3. They are available in both tankless and tank models

 You don’t have to worry about running out of hot water with a larger tank.
 50-gallon water heaters have a longer lifespan.
 In general, 40-gallon heaters last eight years, while 50-gallon heaters can last 12 years.
 This is because 50-gallon heaters have thicker tanks.
 As a result, they are less likely to develop leaks.

 A 50-gallon water heater will last about 8 to 20 years, which is longer than most water heaters.

 - They are more cost-effective than 40-gallon water heaters

 An extra 10 gallons might not seem like a huge difference.
-But choosing a 50-gallon water heater also means choosing a more cost-efficient water heater.
+But choosing a 50-gallon water heater also means choosing a more cost-efficient one.

 According to water heater experts, a 50-gallon water heater costs less than a 40-gallon water heater.
 Moreover, a 50-gallon water heater is more efficient than a 40-gallon heater.

 4. Should you get a tankless or a tank-style water heater?